 The woman files a medical negligence lawsuit against Johns Hopkins Hospital in Baltimore City, alleging that it violated the standard of care by failing to take reasonable care not to strike a nerve in the woman's arm when inserting the needle to draw blood.
 She, along with her husband, also file a loss of consortium claim.

-The woman continues to experience significant pain, numbness, disability, loss of enjoyment of life, emotional distress and loss of wages and wage earning capacity as a result of her injury, which are likely to be permanent in nature.Jurisdiction
+The woman continues to experience significant pain, numbness, disability, loss of enjoyment of life, emotional distress and loss of wages and wage-earning capacity as a result of her injury, which is likely to be permanent in nature.Jurisdiction

 - Baltimore City